LostMekka/3m5.GameJam-6/README.md

 - With a torch equipped, you light up the surrounding area and can place torches or activate altars.
 - With your sword equipped, you can fight by walking into enemies, but you won't light up your surroundings.
 - Travelling through a portal resets your health and torch supply.

+### Nice to know
+This game was built during the 3m5.GameJam#6 in 2 days.
+It is a local event aimed at students that want to learn about game development hands on.

+The game spawns 2 windows.
+At the time that we made this game, Zircon did not have full libGDX support (if memory serves correctly) and we did not take the risk to go the experimental route.
+We instead launch Zircon in a standalone Swing app and provide a line of communication back to libGDX, which handles sounds and music.